1. Prepare the executable#

-CHIMERE is a heavy and complex code written in Fortran90.
-It is thus required to compile it before running.
-This can be done either manually or automatically.
+CHIMERE is a large Fortran 90 code that must be compiled before running.
+Compilation can be done either manually or automatically.

-If you are using the CIF for the first time on your cluster, it is recommended to check manually that the compiling works properly.
-With the manual compilation, the executable can be prepared once for all outside the CIF with the following steps and then stored in a reference directory for later use.
+If you are using the CIF for the first time on your cluster, it is recommended to verify manually that compilation works correctly.
+With manual compilation, the executable can be built once outside the CIF and stored in a reference directory for later reuse.

 Warning

-CHIMERE is a research code under developments.
-It may happen that the source code is changed to fix bugs or add new features.
-When a working case with CHIMERE suddenly stops working after a pycif update, please force re-compiling the executables.
+CHIMERE is a research code under active development.
+Its source code may change to fix bugs or add new features.
+If a previously working CHIMERE case breaks after a pyCIF update, force a recompilation of the executables.

 Detailed options are given here.